lironcohen8/FAW_Dipole_And_Image_Charges/README.md

 # FieldsAndWavesProject1
-Project for Fields and Waves course in Electrical Engineering Degree at TAU.
+Project for Fields and Waves course at TAU.